KenKundert/why-invest-in-bitcoin/README.rst

 impossible to make substantial changes that are at all controversial.
 A change in the issuance schedule would be hugely controversial, and so it is not possible to change it.
 As such, the hard-money aspects of bitcoin are unassailable.
-It is the only one that you can count on to hold the value of your investment.
-That is not true with any other currency.
-With all other currencies the creator has enough control to step back in make changes that result in loss of value.
-Even if such a competing currency were to be created, bitcoin has a staggering lead.
-It owns most of the market share, it has by far the market capitalization, and it owns the lion's share of the miners.
+It is the only currency that you can count on to hold the value of your investment.
+With all other currencies the creator has enough control to step back in make changes that result in loss of value, as central banks do with fiat currencies today.
+Even if such a competing hard-currency were to be created, bitcoin has a staggering lead.
+It owns most of the market share, it has by far the largest market capitalization, and it owns the lion's share of the miners.
 The network effect virtually guarantees bitcoin will remain the dominant cryptocurrency.

 How is this going to work?